Line intensities of CO near 1560 nm measured with absorption and dispersion spectroscopy: Introduction

 The semi-empirical dipole moment of carbon monoxide and line lists for all its isotopologues have been reconstructed and checked by simultaneous nonlinear least squares fitting (NLLSF) of the selected experimental intensities for $^{12}$C$^{16}$O and the ab initio permanent dipole moment~\cite{Meshkov2022JQSRT-CO}.
 Some problems have been found with the previous CO line list in HITRAN calculated by Li \textit{et al.}\cite{Li2015ApJSS-CO, HITRAN2020}.
 Line positions in the near-infrared second overtone band (3-0) of $^{12}$C$^{16}$O have been determined by cavity-enhanced spectroscopy with $10^{-10}$ accuracy~\cite{Cygan2016JCP, Cygan2019OE-3method} or even higher~\cite{Wang2017JCP, Wang2021JQSRT-CO}.
 Cygan \textit{et al.}~\cite{Cygan2019OE-3method} also reported the intensities of the R(23), R(24), and R(28) lines with relative uncertainties at the parts per thousand level.
 The intensities of the P(26) to P(28) lines were reported with similar accuracy by Reed \textit{et al.} using frequency-stabilized cavity ring-down spectroscopy~\cite{Reed2017-CO}.
 However, there are many controversies between different data sources, especially for intensities at the sub-percent level.
 Recently, accurate intensities of lines in the (3-0) band of $^{12}$C$^{16}$O have been reported independently from three laboratories, including the cavity ring-down spectroscopy (CRDS) at the National Institute of Standards and Technology (NIST), cavity-mode dispersion spectroscopy (CMDS) at the Nicolaus Copernicus University (NCU), and the Fourier-transform spectroscopy (FTS) at Physikalische Technische Bundesanstalt (PTB).
 The agreement between the experiment and the theoretical calculation from University College London (UCL) reaches the level of 1\textperthousand~\cite{Bielska2022PRL-CO}, shedding light on the SI-traceable determination of the CO concentration in gas samples.

-Here we report the measurement of CO line intensities by both cavity-enhanced absorption spectroscopy and cavity-enhanced dispersion spectroscopy using the same high-finesse cavity.
-Metrological-grade temperature and pressure calibration techniques were applied to the measurement of several lines in the (3-0) band of the main isotopologue $^{12}$C$^{16}$O. Line intensities with uncertainties at the 1\textperthousand\, level were derived by fitting the spectra with the speed-dependent Voigt Profile (SDV).
-Systematic errors from various sources have been identified.
+Here we report the measurement of CO line intensities by both cavity-enhanced absorption spectroscopy and cavity-enhanced dispersion spectroscopy with one high-finesse cavity.
+Metrological-grade temperature and pressure calibration techniques were applied to the measurement of several lines in the (3-0) band of the main isotopologue $^{12}$C$^{16}$O. Line intensities with uncertainties at the 1\textperthousand\, level were derived by fitting the spectra.
+In the study of Bielska \textit{et al.}~\cite{Bielska2022PRL-CO}, the CMDS measurements performed at NCU used pure CO gas samples with pressures up to 13~kPa, and the CRDS measurements conducted in NIST used mixing CO-N$_2$ gas samples with pressures up to 26~kPa.
+It is mandatory to use sophisticated Hartmann-Tran profile (HTP)~\cite{Ngo2013JQSRT-HTP, Tran2014JQSRT-Err} including both velocity- and phase-changing collision effects in high pressures.
+Note that the line profile model contributes the largest uncertainty (1\textperthousand) in the results given by Bielska \textit{et al.}~\cite{Bielska2022PRL-CO}.
+Since considerably lower sample pressures were applied in this work, allowing us to use the relatively simple speed-dependent Voigt Profile (SDV) instead of HTP.
+We expect that using a simpler line profile model involving fewer effective parameters can avoid unphysical results due to correlations among multiple parameters in the fitting.
+Compared to the results presented by Bielska \textit{et al.}, we also extended to cover a few more transitions with $J''_{max} = 32$.
+Moreover, both CRDS and CMDS measurements conducted in the same experimental setup also allow for the investigation of {type-B} uncertainties in both methods.